GLoganDR/ng5-video-library/README.md

+# APP INSTRUCTIONS:

+To use this app, you should only need to run npm install.

+Once that is done, follow the below commands for serving and testing.

+I only did one e2e test.
+I went over on time by a few hours.
+I was wanting to get it to look as nice as possible.

 # Ng5VideoLibrary

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.

 ## Development server